International students have additional requirements beyond the general application.

 Successful completion of academic achievement in the University of Washington's Intensive English Program, Upper Division Level 5 with grades of 3.0 or higher also satisfies Seattle University's English-proficiency requirement.

 In order to allow for application processing, overseas mailings and visa processing, international applicants living overseas should submit an application six months prior to the quarter they wish to enroll or the program deadline, whichever is earlier.

 Students who submit complete applications before the following dates will receive priority consideration:

 The CLB program develops all phases of academic English and helps students overcome cultural barriers in the classroom.
 The graduate section is a 6-credit program and a 5-credit Business Communications class taken in the first quarter for students who have completed the equivalent of English 110 and based on a placement exam.
-For more information, call +1.206.296.6064 or consult the Culture and Language Bridge Program website.
+For more information, call +1.206.296.6064 or consult the English Language Learning Center website.

 Read the Seattle University Graduate Viewbook